How it started

 Senior coverage from Axios, The Financial Times.

-The promise of transformative AI systems creates profound uncertainty: how do we build future-proof technical and social governance systems for a technology that is fast and profoundly reshaping economies, societies, and the very conditions of post-WWII international security?
+How do we build and future-proof technical and social governance systems for a technology that is fast and profoundly reshaping economies, societies, and the very conditions of post-WWII international security?

 No one lab, state, local government, trade union, or any other relevant stakeholder can face this challenge alone.
-By bringing together technical experts, frontier AI companies, policymakers, academics, civil society representatives, industrial players, media, and investors, AI Safety Connect seeks to weave a fabric of cooperation towards action.
+By bringing representatives from these areas together, AI Safety Connect seeks to weave a fabric of cooperation towards action.